HŠK Zrinjski Mostar: Velež

-Both fanbases still represent a division among ethnic lines, as the Ultras are almost exclusively Croats and the Red Army are mostly Bosniaks.
-The ethnic connection of both fanbases leads to vigorous clashes at the Mostar derby.
+Both fanbases still represent a division along ethnic lines, as the Ultras are almost exclusively Croats and the Red Army is mostly Bosniaks.
+The ethnic connection between the two fan bases leads to vigorous clashes at the Mostar derby.
 Furthermore, some extreme groups of the Red Army are left-wing-inspired, while extreme Ultras are right-wing-inspired, which further exacerbates their rivalry.

 Others

 Other notable rivals of Zrinjski are Sarajevo clubs Sarajevo and Željezničar.
-These clubs with a famous history, along with Zrinjski, are favorites for the top of the table almost every season.
-One of the other reasons for this rivalry is that Mostar is the center of Herzegovina, while Sarajevo is the center of Bosnia, and the capital of the entire country.
-There is a rivalry with Široki Brijeg as well, the other top team from Herzegovina.
-This rivalry started during the Herzeg-Bosnia league (1994–2000), and continued in the Premier League.
-The matches between Široki Brijeg and Zrinjski are mostly called the Herzegovina derby.
+These clubs with a famous history, along with Zrinjski, are favourites for the top of the table almost every season.
+One of the other reasons for this rivalry is that Mostar is the centre of Herzegovina, while Sarajevo is the centre of Bosnia and the capital of the entire country.
+There is also a rivalry with Široki Brijeg, the other top team from Herzegovina.
+This rivalry started during the Herzeg-Bosnia League (1994–2000) and continued in the Premier League.
+The matches between Široki Brijeg and Zrinjski are often referred to as the "Herzegovina derby."

 Supporters

-Zrinjski's main supporter group are called Ultras Mostar.
-Officially, the Ultras-Zrinjski Fan Club was founded in March 1998, when the Citizens' Associations Act entered into the Registry of Citizens' Associations in the Herzegovina-Neretva Canton, and exists as an unregistered support group since 1994.
+Zrinjski's leading supporter group are called Ultras Mostar.
+Officially, the Ultras-Zrinjski Fan Club was founded in March 1998, when the Citizens' Associations Act entered into the Registry of Citizens' Associations in the Herzegovina-Neretva Canton, and has existed as an unregistered support group since 1994.
 They promote all sections of the sports club Zrinjski, but they mostly follow its football department.
 They got their name in 1998, 6 years after Zrinjski's work was restored.
 They took the name of the fan-based Ultras Movement in European football.
 The official song of Ultras, fans of HŠK Zrinjski Mostar, is "Gori brate", and they support their club from the grandstand - Stajanje.
-Colours used by Ultras on transparencies and boards are black, white and red.
+The colours used by Ultras on transparencies and boards are black, white and red.